-My name is Diane Steingart and I am a mixed-media, abstract and semi-representational artist living in Western Massachusetts.
+My name is Diane Steingart and I am a mixed-media artist living in Western Massachusetts.

-I paint with acrylics, and add highlights with oil pastels, graphite, colored pencils and paper collage.
+I paint with acrylics, and use oil pastels, graphite, colored pencils, crayons, and paper collage.
 My tools include knitting needles, stencils, pens and pencils as well as various brushes.
+I layer each piece until the composition emerges.

 I have also been involved in inner reflection for the past 25 years, and this experience has helped shape my art.